ozpv/haemolacriaa-yew/README.md

 cd dist
 scp -r ./ user@example.com:/path/to/www/.
 ```
-you probably have a better way, which automatically deploys it.
+you probably have a better way, which automatically deploys it.</s>